 I was so scared.

 I knew I was supposed to be happy, but I'd seen doctors every week for years.
-All of a sudden I was supposed to just go home without a plan?
+All of a sudden I was supposed to just go home, go back to normal and see them in 3 months?

-After each treatment, I came out with less energy, less muscle, less clarity and less hope.
+I came out of treatment with less energy, less muscle, less clarity and less hope.

-What steps was I supposed to take to heal the trauma and the physical effects that breast cancer gave me?
+What steps was I supposed to take to heal from all of this?

-I needed guidance about how to move forward.
+I needed guidance about how to move forward, but it was difficult to find.

 After trying lots of options, I began to focus on what worked.
 I wrote down what made me feel stronger both mentally and physically.